ara-foundation/web/README.md

 ```

 ## Customization

-- Add your own avatar in the `public/` directory
 - Edit `src/config.ts` to use your website, name, and description
-- Edit pages in `src/pages/`
-- Modify the layout in `src/layouts/Layout.astro`
-- Update styles in the respective component files
 - Make your own favicons with https://realfavicongenerator.net/

 ## Colors